Basque music: Specialization and diversification

 The band hailing from Zarautz Delorean does electronic&rock with enthralling and trance raising live performances since 2000.
 It went international setting out on tours abroad including the United States.
 The band cancelled its 2013 international tour while in Mexico after a strange kidnapping attempt.
-A consistent career and musical know-how have confirmed several bands as compelling references as of 2014: Gatibu (Gernika), We Are Standard (Getxo), Atom Rhumba (Bilbao), Ken 7 ('minus seven', Gernika), Berri Txarrak (Lekunberri), Capsula (Bilbao), to mention but a few.
+A consistent career and musical know-how have confirmed several bands as compelling references as of 2014: Gatibu (Guernica), We Are Standard (Getxo), Atom Rhumba (Bilbao), Ken 7 ('minus seven', Guernica), Berri Txarrak (Lekunberri), Capsula (Bilbao), to mention but a few.